mobilecoinfoundation/mcips/text/0030-standardized-sender-sig.md

 However, these numbers are useless for convincing a third-party who is not a party to the transaction, because only the recipient is able to validate these numbers.
-There is currently no form of receipt that can be validated just from the blockchain.
+There is currently no form of receipt that can be validated by anyone, just from the blockchain.

 This is desirable by some app project developers, who would like to store encrypted metadata per TxOut, but off-chain.
 For example, they might like to have a database of encrypted metadata, keyed on TxOut's sent